Ethics in the digital workplace

 Intel, the American semiconductor and cloud software provider, has announced plans to cut about 21,000 jobs globally.

-The layoffs will affect manufacturing sites and foundry operations in the United States, Ireland, Germany, China and Israel, although exact figures remain unknown.
-The automotive chip division in Munich will be closed.
+The layoffs will affect manufacturing sites and foundry operations in the United States, Germany, China and Israel, although exact figures remain unknown.
+In Ireland, 195 positions will be cut by the end of September 2025 (Intel 2025-IEThe automotive chip division in Munich will be closed.

 Some employees will be offered relocation options, and the manufacturing operations are being reorganised.